Coastal Skipper revision module 13 of 17

 • Monitor conditions and forecasts throughout the passage

-Read the full weather and the sailor lesson
+Read the full lesson: Weather and the Sailor

 The Beaufort Scale